London Buses route 43

 London Buses route 43 is a Transport for London contracted bus route in London, England.
-Running between Friern Barnet and London Bridge station, it is operated by Metroline.
+Running between Friern Barnet and London Bridge bus station, it is operated by Metroline.

 History

 Route 43 commenced operating in August 1912 as a daily route between Archway station and London Bridge station via Holloway Road, Upper Street, Angel, City Road, Moorgate, Bank station and London Bridge, and was quickly extended to Muswell Hill Broadway via East Finchley and Fortis Green Road.

 The route along which the 43 operates was designated as London's first Red Route bus priority scheme in 1992.
-In late 1999 the route became one of the first in London to be operated by low-floor double-deck buses, when new Plaxton President bodied Dennis Trident 2s were introduced.
+Later, in late 1999, the route became one of the first in London to be operated by low-floor double-deck buses, when new Plaxton President bodied Dennis Trident 2s were introduced.

-In July 2019, Alexander Dennis Enviro400EV battery electric buses entered service on the route, making it the first route served solely by zero emission double-decker buses.
+In July 2019, BYD Alexander Dennis Enviro400EV battery electric buses were introduced into service on the route, making it the first route served solely by zero emission double-decker buses.

 In 2021, the frequency of the service was reduced from 9 buses per hour to 7.5 during Monday-Friday peak times, and from 8 buses per hour to 7.5 during Monday-Saturday daytimes.

 Variants

-In 1992 a peak hour route X43 was introduced to supplement route 43 in connection with the Red Route bus priority scheme introduced at the time.
-It used specially liveried Scania N113 double-deckers branded as Red Express.
-London Northern, the subsidiary of London Buses which had taken over operation of the route in 1989, stated that passenger numbers along the route increased by 8,700 in the year following its introduction.
+In 1992, a peak hour route X43 was introduced to supplement route 43, launched following a pilot Red Route bus priority scheme, running the length of the A1 corridor from Highgate to Old Street, that increased the speed and patronage of route 43.
+Branded as Red Express and operated by London Regional Transport's London Northern business unit, the X43 used specially liveried Alexander bodied Scania N113 double-deckers.
+London Northern stated that passenger numbers along the route increased by 8,700 in the year following its introduction.